Does My Stomach Actually Shrink When I Lose Weight?

 A: Not exactly, but here’s why you might feel full.
 Our stomachs have a reflex called receptive relaxation: As food enters your stomach, the muscles relax and expand out to accommodate more volume.
 In fact, your stomach can expand up to five times its volume after a meal as compared to before.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-All these factors can control whether you feel hungry or full.
-And none of them are related to any changes in the size of your stomach (even though it might feel like it).
+All these factors can control whether you feel hungry or full, but none of them are related to any changes in the size of your stomach (even though it might feel like it).